rockset/rockset-js/packages/rscode/README.md

 $ rockset auth:add default <apikey>

 # Populate your Query Lambda SQL from Rockset
-$ rockset project:init
+$ rockset local:init
-$ rockset project:download
+$ rockset local:download
-$ rockset project:add commons.myLambda
+$ rockset local:queryLambda:add commons.myLambda

 # Open the current directory in VSCode (if you have the VSCode cli tools)
 $ code .